internetdrew/absence-ai/README.md

 ## The Problem

 Reporting a single student absence often triggers a chain of manual processes — notifying teachers, updating attendance systems, logging details — which can take up to 15 minutes of staff time per student.
-For schools managing hundreds of students, this adds up quickly and pulls staff away from instructional tasks.
+For schools managing hundreds of students, this adds up quickly and pulls staff away from more pressing tasks.

 ## Solution